Coded UI Tutorial

 Run your first test

 Applitools Eyes reports differences by comparing screenshots of your application with baseline images that define the expected appearance of the application at each step of the test.
-By default, the Eyes SDK detects the environment in which the application is running (namely, the operating system, the type of browser and its viewport size) and compares the screenshots against baseline images that are specific to that environment.
+By default, the Eyes SDK detects the environment in which the application is running (namely, the operating system, the executable name and its window size) and compares the screenshots against baseline images that are specific to that environment.
 The first time you run a test in a given environment, its screenshots will be automatically saved as its baseline.
 Starting from the second run onward, you always have a baseline to compare against.

 namespace Applitools